0xCAFEDECAF/VanLiveConnect/README.md

 ## 👷 Work to be Done<a name = "todo"></a>

-Some menus and screens still need to be completed.
+* Some menus and screens still need to be completed.
+* Support other languages

 ## ❓ Frequently Asked Questions<a name = "faq"></a>